Posted: 17 months ago, last updated 9 months ago.

 The develop describes the content as follows.
 "Dwarf Fortress contains textual descriptions of violence, and static 2D sprites that may have violent ends.
 Alcohol consumption is required for a dwarven fortress to run smoothly, as described in text.
 Dwarves can experience mental anguish, and in extreme cases this can lead to them taking their own lives or the lives of others."

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Dwarf Fortress or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Dwarf Fortress in how they play or their theme.
 These are good alternative games to Dwarf Fortress.